-Without data hygiene, you wouldn’t be able to match the two emails – and recognize Jane Doe as the same person.
+Without a process in place to ensure high-quality data hygiene, you wouldn’t be able to match the two emails — and recognize Jane Doe as the same person.

-Lastly, brands need a mechanism to store data at an individual level, have a historical view of that data, and continue to add data as a customer continues interacting with your brand.
+Lastly, businesses need a mechanism to store data at an individual level, have a historical view of that data, and continue to add data as a customer continues interacting with you.

 A customer profile in a CDP is built to be persistent, update in real time, and be available for marketers to use (see: activate) whenever and wherever they need.